peterhry/peterhrynkow.com/_drafts/component-api.md

-Much has been written about how to _implement_ components on the web— how to build feature X using technology Y — but considerably less has been written about component API design.
+Much has been written about  _implementing_ components on the web — how to build feature X using technology Y. Should you use CSS modules or styled components?
+Should #usetheplatform and go with Polymer or stick with good old React?
+This is the _how_ of building components and it's what engineers tend to get most excited about.

+Considerably less has been written about component API design — the _why_ and the _what_ — which is strange because I think it's actually more important.

 Component API design largely transcends technology.
-In many cases, you can design the API for a component before selecting a technology to implement it.
+In many cases, you can design the API for a component before selecting a language and technology to implement it.

+Component implementation is largely driven by non-functional requirements like performance, reliability, etc.

 ### Component API Characteristics